 - currency depreciations and other exchange rate movements;

 - monetary policies

-- inflation rate fluctuations
+- inflation rate fluctuations •

 - economic, political and social instability

 - environmental regulation

 - energy shortages or changes in energy prices

 - interest rates

 - disasters at third party mineral projects

 - corruption or political scandal

-- · exchange rate controls and restrictions on remittances abroad
+- exchange rate controls and restrictions on remittances abroad

 - liquidity of the domestic capital and lending markets

 - tax policy, including international tax treaties

 - other political, diplomatic, social and economic policies or developments in or affecting Brazil

 Uncertainty over whether the Brazilian federal government will implement changes in policy or regulation affecting these or other factors in the future may contribute to economic uncertainty in Brazil and to heightened volatility in the market value of securities issued by Brazilian companies or companies with Brazilian assets.
+Furthermore, the next presidential election in Brazil is in 2022, which creates the possibility of nearer term policy or regulatory change.